 Which tenants are eligible for Reposit?

 Tenants who pass referencing checks or who have a referenced guarantor are eligible for Reposit.
-We offer a full ID check, credit check, and anti-fraud to all our landlords and partner agents through the Reposit platform, increasing the savings when using Reposit.
+We carry out a full ID check, credit check, and anti-fraud check on all tenants that sign up to use Reposit.

 Reposit is available for tenants receiving DSS or students with no credit score as long as the landlord/letting agent references a satisfactory guarantor on behalf of the tenant.